numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

   and other issues for ``maximum_sctype`` and related functions).
 - Business day functionality can likely be removed (unclear if it needs splitting out like was done for ``np.financial``).

-S: I think `np.financial` maintainer was interested in adopting?

 - The ``np.compat`` namespace, used during the Python 2 to 3 transition, will be removed.
 - Functions that are narrow in scope, with very few public use-cases, will be removed.
 See, e.g.
   ``real_if_close`` (`gh-11375 <https://github.com/numpy/numpy/issues/11375>`__).
   These will have to be identified manually and by issue triage.

 New namespaces are introduced for warnings/exceptions (``np.exceptions``) and for dtype-related functionality (``np.types``).
-NumPy 2.0 is a good opportunity to popular these submodules from the main namespace.
+NumPy 2.0 is a good opportunity to populate these submodules from the main namespace.

 ..
 S: Has the ``np.types`` name been fixed?
 Wonder if we're going to create confusion with that name.

-Functionality that is widely used but has a preferred alternative may be hidden by not including it in ``__dir__``, rather than deprecating it.
-A ``.. legacy::`` directory may be used to mark such functionality in the documentation.
+Functionality that is widely used but has a preferred alternative may either be deprecated (with the deprecation message pointing out what to use instead) or be hidden by not including it in ``__dir__``.
+In case of hiding, a ``.. legacy::`` directory may be used to mark such functionality in the documentation.

-..
-S: Perhaps we should give ourselves more freedom here: delete unused functions, deprecate common functions for which an alternative is recommended.
-We can raise a very helpful exception in these cases, telling the developer exactly what to change.

 A test will be added to ensure limited future growth of all namespaces; i.e., every new entry will need to be explicitly added to an allow-list.

 Cleaning up the submodule structure
 ```````````````````````````````````

-..
-S: This conversation is relevant:
+We will clean up the NumPy submodule structure, so it is easier to navigate.
+When this was discussed before (see
-   `MAINT: Hide internals of np.lib to only show submodules <https://github.com/numpy/numpy/pull/18447>`__.
+`MAINT: Hide internals of np.lib to only show submodules <https://github.com/numpy/numpy/pull/18447>`__)
-   It looked at the time that we were all roughly on board, just that
-   we could not justify such a big change.
+there was already rough consensus on that - however it was hard to pull off in
+a minor release.

-Let's reorganize the API reference guide along main and submodule namespaces,
+We will reorganize the API reference guide along main and submodule namespaces,
 and only within the main namespace use the current subdivision along
 functionality groupings.
 Also by "mainstream" and special-purpose namespaces.
 Details TBD, something like: